OUR WEBSTORE HAS NEW KASHAKAS!

-We're now selling high-quality, adjustable Kashaka from Japan, in a variety of colours.
-We've also just received a new shipment of African Kashakas from Ghana in a variety of sizes, and we're also selling also another fantastic and versatile African shaker called the Caxixi.
+We're now selling a larger variety high-quality, adjustable Kashaka, both small and large, in a variety of colours, including many new transparent models.
+We also sell high-quality African Gour Kashakas from Ghana, in a variety of sizes, and we're also selling also another fantastic and versatile African shaker called the Caxixi, which is also known as the Caxirola.
+It was recently named as the official instrument of the 2014 World Cup in Brazil!

 Our first Kashaka rap song is now available!
 Click here to listen to "Kashaka Convert."